DavidMorton/macbook12-audio-driver/info/notes.md

 ## 07-29

 Putting it back.
 That forced the headphones to be the output forever as there was no longer an actual speaker out listed.

+## 2023-07-31

+## 15-27

+Wondering if 0x1e should maybe be another digital out...

+Putting back the spdif.

+## 15-35

+This actually hooks up the values in Node 0x0a again.
+Wanna see what happens if I add another in there...